clesleycode/python-data-acquisition/Data Acquisition.md

 ### 1.2 Data Preparation

 Once you have the data, it might not be in the best format to work with.
-You might have scraped a bunch of data from a website, but need it is the form of a dataframe to work with it in an easier manner.
+You might have scraped a bunch of data from a website, but need it in the form of a dataframe to work with it in an easier manner.
 This process is called data preparation - preparing your data in a format that's easiest to form with.

 ### 1.3 Data Cleaning